Skip to content

 We use cookies 🍪

-We use cookies to offer social media features and analyze traffic on our website, for example.
-You consent to our cookies when you continue to use our website.
+We use cookies to provide features such as social media integration or to analyze traffic to our website.
+By continuing to use our website, you consent to our use of cookies.
 To continue, you must make a selection.

-Further information on data protection and cookies can be found in our privacy policy.
+For more information on data protection and cookies, please refer to our Privacy Policy.
 You can enable or disable specific options under Settings.

 Settings

-All our images and files are stored in our content management system Ynfinite and are provided from there.
-Ynfinite receives your IP address through the provision, but this is only used for the purpose of providing the images within the scope of an HTTP call.
+All of our images and files are stored in our content management system, Ynfinite, and are served from there.
+Ynfinite receives your IP address when serving the content, but this is used solely for the purpose of delivering the images in the context of an HTTP request.
 The data is not stored long-term.

 • Content from external sources, video platforms, and social media platforms.
 If cookies from external media are accepted, access to this content no longer requires manual consent.